StijnTimmerman/StijnTimmerman/README.md

 ## Software Engineer at Hydraloop Systems

-On this account, I mostly share my professional projects.

 Currently at Hydraloop, I’m working on expanding the Hydraloop Device Manager, an IoT platform that connects all Hydraloop devices.

 Here are the projects I’m currently focused on: